What Are Future Areas of Psoriatic Disease Research?

 Psoriasis is a condition with symptoms that are the result of a person’s overactive immune system.
 Researchers know that cells called “T cells” in the immune system trigger unnecessary chronic inflammation in the person’s skin, which in turn causes too many skin cells to develop too quickly before the older skin cells can be shed naturally.

 Current research is focused on looking for new types of treatment that will stop or reduce this immune system reaction1.
 There are treatments already available that target the immune system, but many of them have an impact on the person’s entire immune system, not just the part of the immune system related to psoriasis.
-These drugs are very powerful and can cause serious side effects.

 Researchers hope to develop new treatments that only affect the part of the immune system that causes psoriasis symptoms, for example, the activity of T cells and proteins that cause inflammation2.
 These treatments would not affect the rest of the immune system, thus reducing the risk of side effects while targeting the psoriasis inflammation process more powerfully and specifically.

-Psoriasis and related conditions
+Researching psoriasis and its related conditions

 Another key area of research is focused on other health conditions that appear to be related to psoriasis in some way because people with psoriasis and psoriatic arthritis have a higher risk of developing them3.
 These related conditions include: